microhobby/vscode-torizon-templates/dartFlutter/.doc/README.md

 The compiled code is then copied into the running debug container using **scp**, in the task named **deploy-torizon-\${architecture}**.
 This task contains the entire sequence of tasks executed by the pipeline and, therefore, is unique to each template.

 Finally, remote debugging is performed by attaching to the GDB on the running container on the device using a [VSCode feature called Pipe Transport](https://code.visualstudio.com/docs/cpp/pipe-transport).
-Local Debugging will be added in Soon.

 The source code of the template is a simple UI with Flutter and Dart.

+Please check out [Flutter Documnetation](https://docs.flutter.dev/get-started/fundamentals) to learn more about Flutter.

+This Template is maintained by [Crossware.io](https://www.crossware.io/).

-> **Note:** Debugging for .dart files is currently broken and A fix will be added soon.
+> **Note:** Debugging for .dart files is currently broken for remote files and A fix will be added soon.